ruial/monitoring-auth-demo/README.md

     -sha256 \
     -days 3650

-# create a .env file according to the .env.example file in the pomerium directory
+# create a .env file according to .env.example in the pomerium directory
-# edit the pomerium config to allow your email, according to your oidc provider in the .env
+# edit the pomerium config to allow your email, according to your oidc provider in .env
 # place the certificates in ./pomerium and ./nginx and start the containers
 docker-compose up
 ```